 Taken in the presence of a sitter with no other drugs or contraindicated medications (like MAOI antidepressants), 5-MeO-DMT appears to be relatively safe.
 That said, persistent anxiety has been reported after just one use, along with sleep disruption and panic attacks.
 To help minimize the risks, it’s a good idea to start with low, precisely measured doses, and have an experienced sitter present.

-Cultivating natural sources of Schedule I drugs (except in specified cases like cannabis and peyote) is a bit of a legal grey area.
+Cultivating plant sources of Schedule I drugs is a bit of a legal grey area (except in specified cases like cannabis and peyote, and where entheogenic/psychedelic plants are specifically decriminalized).
 While the law prohibits “any material containing any quantity” of illegal substances, the likelihood of prosecution is slim.
-On the other hand, extracting 5-MeO-DMT from any source is definitely illegal and will lead to prosecution if caught.
+On the other hand, 5-MeO-DMT extraction from any source is definitely illegal and will lead to prosecution if caught.

 Regarding toads, the rules are clearer.
 In New Mexico, only state residents may collect them without a license.
-Both residents and non-residents of Arizona need a fishing license to collect a maximum of 10 Bufo alvarius toads.
+Both residents and non-residents of Arizona need a fishing license to collect a maximum of 10 Colorado River Toads.
 In California, meanwhile, it’s a misdemeanor to collect toads and possession is against the law.
-Regardless of the legality, though, Bufo alvarius is a threatened species.
+Regardless of the legality, though, the Colorado River Toad is a threatened species.
 Keeping toads in captivity—not to mention regular “milking”—is found to damage their health.

 What’s the safest way to take it?

-There is no entirely safe way to take 5-MeO-DMT.
-That said, vaporizing is by far the most popular way and it also seems to be the safest.
-The onset of effects is shorter than with insufflated or sublingual use, however some people experience chest pains from the smoke.
+There is no entirely safe way, but vaporizing or smoking 5-MeO-DMT powder is by far the most tried and tested.
+The onset of effects is shorter than with insufflated or sublingual use.
+However, some people experience chest pains from the smoke.
 Others experience no effects whatsoever and prefer intravenous or intramuscular injections.
 These induce rapid, intense effects even at low doses.
 Swallowing the drug isn’t recommended due to safety concerns and it’s often ineffective anyway.